My Independent Greece Itinerary for a 2-Week Trip

 Apollon Apartments, Avia

-• 🍴 Best place to eat: all the restaurants by the beach near Avia were good value.
-I had great meals by the sea in Akrogalia and Hobo Beach Bar.
+• 🍴 Best place to eat: All the beachside restaurants near Avia were good value.
+Akrogalia and Hobo Beach Bar were both solid.

-• 💬 Words that define Pelopponese: relax, authenticity, Mediterranean, olives, local
+• 💬 Words that define the Peloponnese: relax, authenticity, Mediterranean, olives, local

 greece itinerary travel blog santorini fira